The best Bora Bora resort for your vacation

 I now let you make your own opinion on each resort and choose the one that suits you best.
 Of course, I couldn’t test all of these accommodations, but here is a summary of: what I have seen on the island, feedback from friends or family, or general opinions about these ones.
 Hopefully this will help you make your choice for your next vacation!

-All the pictures in the article have been provided in agreement with the accommodations mentioned.
+All the pictures in the article have been provided in agreement with the accommodations mentioned (through two travel agency locally).
 Unfortunately, I was unable to retrieve photos of all the places.